walterpg/google-drive-sync/docs/install/normal.md

 Please review the general [KeePass instructions for installing plugins](https://keepass.info/help/v2/plugins.html) before proceeding.
 Also, ensure that all [system requirements](require) are met.

-Use the [Download .PLGX](/) button to obtain a file named GoogleDriveSync-x.x.x.plgx, where 'x.x.x' is the release version.
-For example "GoogleDriveSync-4.0.1.plgx" or "GoogleDriveSync-4.0.1-beta.plgx".
+Use the [Download .PLGX button](/) to obtain a file named -x.x.x.plgx, where 'x.x.x' is the release version.
+For example "KeePassSyncForDrive-4.0.1.plgx" or "KeePassSyncForDrive-4.0.1-beta.plgx".

 1. Copy the downloaded .plgx file to the KeePass installation directory, for example "C:\Program Files (x86)\KeePass Password Safe 2".
 You probably need to